 8.8 We recognise the importance of allowing access for local authority children's social care to conduct, or to consider whether to conduct an assessment and that staff from other partner agencies may need to visit to see a child or young person to either safeguard or promote their welfare.
-To support our decision making about appropriate checks regarding any professional visitor we operate using guidance outlined in the DDSCP Schools.
+To support our decision making about appropriate checks regarding any professional visitor we operate using guidance outlined in the DDSCP Briefing Note - Professional Visitors to Schools.
 See academy security and visitor's policy.